Are you going to do some Greek Island hopping to Mykonos this summer? If so, you’ll need to know how to get around the island!

 Buses are a great option for budget travelers, offering cheap fares and decent coverage of the island.

-During the main summer season of July & August the frequency of buses increases.
-This makes it a reliable choice for getting around.
+During the main summer season of July and August, the frequency of buses increases, making them a reliable choice for getting around.

-But if you are hoping to visit the more secluded hidden gems on the island you will need your own transportation.
+However, if you want to visit the island’s more secluded hidden gems, you will need your own transportation.

 How Much is the Bus in Mykonos